Atlanta Pedestrian Accident Attorneys

 If a plaintiff shares any fault for the accident in question, a jury assigns a fault percentage to all parties involved.
 The plaintiff then loses his or her fault percentage of the case award.
 For example, in a $50,000 case in which the plaintiff is 10% at fault, the plaintiff loses 10% or $5,000 of the awarded compensation, receiving $45,000 instead.

-Minimizing your own degree of fault for a pedestrian accident can require help from an attorney.
-A Georgia pedestrian injury lawyer can investigate the collision, gather eyewitness statements, and hire expert witnesses to testify on your behalf.
+Minimizing your own degree of fault for a pedestrian accident can require help from a lawyer.
+An Atlanta personal injury attorney can investigate the collision, gather eyewitness statements, and hire expert witnesses to testify on your behalf.
 These measures may help prove the driver of the vehicle was mostly or entirely at fault for your injuries.

 You have two options for pursuing legal action for a pedestrian accident.
 You can file a claim with the at-fault driver’s insurance company or you can file a personal injury lawsuit in civil court.
 You have two years from the date of your injuries to file a personal injury lawsuit against a driver in Georgia.